trufflesuite/trufflesuite.com/public/docs/advanced/truffle-with-metamask.md

 ## What is MetaMask?

 [MetaMask](https://metamask.io/) is the easiest way to interact with dapps in a browser.
-It is a Chrome extension that connects to an Ethereum network without running a full node on the browser's machine.
-It can connect to the main Ethereum network, any of the testnets (Ropsten, Kovan, and Rinkeby), or a local blockchain such as the one created by Truffle Develop or the TestRPC.
+It is an extension for Chrome or Firefox that connects to an Ethereum network without running a full node on the browser's machine.
+It can connect to the main Ethereum network, any of the testnets (Ropsten, Kovan, and Rinkeby), or a local blockchain such as the one created by [Ganache](/ganache) or Truffle Develop.

 ![MetaMask](/docs/img/metamask.png)